sagwl96/ros-noetic-bash-script/README.md

 # ros-noetic-bash-script
-A bash script to skip writing multiple commands to install ros noetic and setup catkin workspace
+A bash script to skip writing multiple commands to install ros noetic

 ## Requirement
 - Ubuntu 20.04 (Make sure you are not trying this on any other Ubuntu version apart from 20)